TMSMultiLab/TMSMultiLab/Analysis/Matlab/README.md

 # Code to analyse TMS data

+## spike_artefact.m
+<code>spike_artefact.m</code> attempts to remove the electrical or magnetic artefacts associated with nerve or brain stimulation.

 ## EMG_filter.m
 <code>MEP.m</code> accepts an m x n array of time-series data, where individual channels of data are in columns. needs at minimum the sampling frequency (to perform a 2nd order, zero phase 20-500Hz bandpass). it returns the same data after filtering. options include order (default=2), lower frequency cutoff (default=20), upper frequency cutoff (default=500).